ap2322/rales_engine/README.md

 * Configuration: Create a project folder for this repo.
 Move into it and clone this repo into that project folder.
 After cloning the repo, run `bundle install` in the terminal to install gems.

 * Database creation:
 Run `bundle exec rake db:{create, migrate}` to set up the database.
 To import the csv data into the application, run `rake import:all` in the terminal.
+This will take some time.

 * How to run the test suite
 From the terminal, run `rspec` to run the test files within rales_engine.